nngeek195/Telagram-G-Drive-Bot/README.md

 ## Special 💎💎

-- This my own bot has hosted in PythonAnyWhere free plan so when you use it some limitations will be occure but please note, but if you use a powerful premium hosting service it will lost and here I am using a regular bot so he also having some download and upload limitations but in future projects I will introduce you a bot who is more powerful than this, but do not worry this bot is toatally fine and he can help to complete our daily tasks.
+- This my own bot has hosted in PythonAnyWhere free plan so when you use it some limitations will be occure but please note, if you use a premium hosting service it will lost and here I am using a regular bot so he also having some download and upload limitations but in future projects I will introduce you a bot who is more powerful than this, but do not worry this bot is toatally fine and he can help to complete our daily tasks.

 ### Happy Hacking